nodiumproject/Wallets/README.md

 # Wallets
-Above are the latest ZEROCOIN protocol 3.0.6 version for Windows and Mac.
-Linux to be added later this week.
+Above are the latest ZEROCOIN protocol 3.0.6 version for Windows, Mac and Linux.